geoblink/design-system/src/elements/GeoDropdown/GeoDropdown.md

-`GeoDropdown` is a combination of a button and a popup which is toggled in and out using that button.
-It's suitable for dropdown menus and actions which require additional or complex user input like handling filters.
+`GeoDropdown` is a combination of a button and a popup which can be toggled in and out using the button.
+It's suitable for dropdown menus and actions which require additional or complex user input like handling data filters.

+The popup is smartly repositioned when it does not fit below the toggle button and is pinned to right side of the button when its content overflows viewport if pinned to left side.

 ```vue
 <template>